 The Scientist For A Day exhibition is open to all visitors during the Science Centre's regular operating hours.

-The DIY Lab facilitator(s) will only be present during the following daily periods, (unless otherwise arranged through advanced booking – for schools or large groups only).
+The DIY Lab facilitator(s) will only be present during the following daily periods.

 When in attendance, the lab facilitator(s) will have some of the following experiments for visitors to test their understanding of the scientific method, and the science underlying these experiments.